accessibility-exchange/co-design/src/steps/organizations-put-out-project-listing.md

 ### Provide a way for consultants to ask more questions about the project

 ### Once federally regulated entities shares their project goals, recommending  similar past projects, best practices, and resources

 * To not reinvent the wheel
 * Potentially consult with the same group of consultants as others in their sector

+### A glossary of roles to understand who’s involved in the process